Murder of Christie Lynn Mullins: Primary suspect

-Pam Brown's Testmonial
+Pam Brown's Testimonial

-Shortly after Newell's death, his niece, Pam Brown came forward to author and investigator John Oller claiming her uncle Henry, age 25 at the time of the murder, had confessed to her many years ago that he was the killer.
-Newell died at age 63 due to a battle with lung cancer in 2013.
-She stayed quiet due to the fear of her and her family's safety.'
-This led to a reopening of the case by the Columbus police department, who ultimately affirmed Newell's criminality in this case.
+Shortly after Newell's death, his niece, Pam Brown, came forward to author and investigator John Oller, claiming her uncle Henry, age 25 at the time of the murder, had confessed to her many years ago that he was the killer.
+Newell died at age 63 due to lung cancer in 2013.
+Brown had reportedly stayed quiet about the information due to fear for her and her family's safety.'
+This report led to a reopening of the case by the Columbus police department, who ultimately affirmed Newell's criminality in the case.